gstrenge/connector/README.md

 Connector is a Python ETL data pipeline MQTT client that subscribes to sensor data sent by different [publishers](https://github.com/encresearch/publisher) and stores it in InfluxDB.

+Connector also notifies our Calculator Microservice upon storing raw data within InfluxDB, allowing for Calculator to convert raw data into correct units

 This service is part of our [Earthquake Data Assimilation System](https://github.com/encresearch/data-assimilation-system).

 ## Getting Started